 The way that a power company ensures that these debts are paid off, is… wait for it… your electricity bill.
-The incentive for power companies to make this enormous investment despite lack of market demand is, firstly, that consumers are paying lucrative fees on top of the infrastructure repayments.
+The incentive for power companies to make this enormous investment despite a lack of market demand is, firstly, that consumers are paying lucrative fees on top of the infrastructure repayments.

-There’s no two ways about it, this is the single biggest reason for skyrocketing power prices.
+There are no two ways about it, this is the single biggest reason for skyrocketing power prices.
 The Australian Treasury has confirmed that an average of 51% – in some states it’s as high as 60% – goes towards “network charges”.

-Months of political fuss and campaigning against the 9% carbon tax and Renewable Energy Target (a figure so small it isn’t factored in the findings) makes the government’s failure to mention the avoidable 60% poles and wires cost confusing to say the least.
+Months of political fuss and campaigning against the 9% carbon tax and Renewable Energy Target (a figure so small it isn’t factored in the findings) makes the government’s failure to mention the avoidable 60% poles and wires cost confusing, to say the least.

 Australians jumping ship – from their power company to solar!